 Pros and Cons of Using Nx Cloud's Distributed Task Execution:

-If your repo is starting to grow large enough that CI times are suffering, or if your parallelization strategy is growing too complex to manage effectively, try setting up Nx Cloud with Distributed Task Execution.
+If your repo is starting to grow large enough that CI times are suffering, or if your parallelization strategy is growing too complex to manage effectively, try setting up Nx Agents.
 You can generate a simple workflow for common CI providers with a

 nx g ci-workflow or follow one of the CI setup recipes.